COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - add screenshot(s) of test run summary
 -->
-no coding this week so no testing
+Have been testing for authentication
+Tests: